Ayushkumarsingh09/VaR-Value-at-Risk-/README.md

-Certainly!
-Here's a README file template for your VaR Calculation project on GitHub:

----

 # Value at Risk (VaR) Calculation

 This project explores the concept of Value at Risk (VaR) and demonstrates its calculation using two methods: the historical method and the Monte Carlo simulation method.
 VaR is a widely used metric in financial risk management, providing an estimate of the maximum potential loss in value of a portfolio or investment over a specified time period, at a given confidence level.